ge3224/switchback/examples/README.md

 ## Docker Notes

-Recipes use multi-stage Docker builds to bundle Switchback with the client app.
+Demos use multi-stage Docker builds to bundle Switchback with the client app.
 This creates intermediate build images that can accumulate over time.

 **Clean up Docker build cache:**
 ```bash